 Incidentally, the 1877 Indian Head cent, with its higher mintage, is generally more valuable because fewer examples of the earlier issue were saved than those of the 1909-S.

 A Professional Coin Grading Service (PCGS) survival estimate of the 1909-S Indian Head cent counting Brown, Red/Brown, and Red specimens suggests that less than 5,000 may still exist across all grades, with about half extant in circulated grades.
-The Numismatic Guaranty Corporation (NGC) offers a population report tallying 3,405 examples of the 1909-S Indian Head cent, though one must consider that at least some of these coins have been resubmitted to NGC to achieve a higher label grade, so the actual number of unique 1909-S cents handled by NGC is certainly lower.
+The Numismatic Guaranty Corporation (NGC) offers a population report tallying 4,074 examples of the 1909-S Indian Head cent at the time of publication, though one must consider that at least some of these coins have been resubmitted to NGC to achieve a higher label grade, so the actual number of unique 1909-S cents handled by NGC is certainly lower.